rzou15/Object-detection-in-Point-Cloud-road-boundary/README.md

 ## Run Instructions

-1. Open a Terminal at the project directory, run
+1. Open a Terminal at the project directory, run:
 ```
 $ python3 CoordTransform.py
 ```